 By Claire Joanson

-Music fans of all ages walked out of Mayo Concert Hall with a better understanding of the magic behind the Beatles’ final album — “Abbey Road.”
+Music fans of all ages walked out of Mayo Concert Hall with a better understanding of the magic behind one of the Beatles’ final albums — “Abbey Road.”

 Kenneth Womack, an established historian, author and professor of English at Monmouth University, gave a presentation displaying his specialized knowledge in literature, creative writing and the fab four.

 Within his hour-long presentation on Oct.
 29, the author delved into the band’s creation of the album.

 On Oct.
 15, Womack saw the release of his latest book, “Solid State: The Story of ‘Abbey Road’ and the End of the Beatles,” which comes during the 50th anniversary of the album’s release.
 Throughout his presentation, Womack focused on the “Abbey Road” medley, the eight-song collection found on side B of the record.

 “The medley is essentially a selection of songs in a suite that concludes their career, so it has a very powerful place in their story,” Womack said.

 This medley, often referred to as “The Long One,” during recording, is the last time that all four members of the Beatles worked collectively on an album.

 The set of songs marked the end of the cultural movement that defined a generation.
 Womack discussed both the social and technical influences that allowed “Abbey Road” to become the record that it did.

 He emphasized the importance of George Martin, often called the “fifth Beatle,” who worked with the band members throughout their career to produce, mentor and mix their albums.
 He helped the Beatles resolve the issues they had when working together on previous albums in order to create a cohesive body of work that would eventually become “Abbey Road.”